16 quick tips and tricks to simplify the way you work

 #10 Link Trello and Planyway due dates your way

 Wondering why Trello and Planyway’s due dates don’t match?
 No worries!
 The problem can be solved in less than a minute.
-Go to Settings and link Trello due dates to Planyway start or end dates.
+Go to board settings and link Trello due dates to Planyway start or end dates.
 If you choose the Do not link option, only the due date you set when creating a card will be linked.
 All further changes won’t be synced.

 #11 Save your plan in PDF